bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hsiung.md

 4. Elected to the American Academy of Arts and Sciences in 2000.
 5. Received the prestigious National Medal of Science in 2011.

 Born 15 February 1915, Shefong, Jiangsi, China.
-Died 6 May2009, Needham, Massachusetts, USA.
+Died 6 May 2009, Needham, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hsiung/)